CONTACT

 The Trust in the UK has returned over $1.7 billion in value to society in the last decade.

-In a rapidly changing world, The Prince’s Trust Group delivers Education, Employment and Enterprise projects that enable young people and communities to thrive.
+In a rapidly changing world, The King’s Trust Group delivers Education, Employment and Enterprise projects that enable young people and communities to thrive.
 We are focused primarily on transforming lives by enabling children and young people between the ages 11 to 30 to complete their journey from education to employment, providing programs to develop their confidence and life skills, provide them access to education and training, and offer them support to move into employment and self-employment.

-We currently deliver programs in the following countries: AUSTRALIA | BARBADOS | CANADA | EGYPT | GHANA | GREECE | INDIA | JAMAICA | JORDAN | KENYA | MALAYSIA | MALTA | NEW ZEALAND | NIGERIA | PAKISTAN | RWANDA | ST LUCIA | TANZANIA | TRINIDAD AND TOBAGO | UGANDA | UK
+We currently deliver programs in the following countries: AUSTRALIA | BARBADOS | CANADA | EGYPT | GHANA | GREECE | INDIA | JAMAICA | JORDAN | KENYA | MALAYSIA | MALTA | NEW ZEALAND | NIGERIA | PAKISTAN | RWANDA | SERBIA | ST LUCIA | TANZANIA | TRINIDAD AND TOBAGO | UGANDA | UK | USA

 Who We Are

-Board Members
+Board Trustees

 Jeremy Green